AANHPI Data Disaggregation

 2020 Census: SEAAs Count

-The Census Bureau plans to add an untested and unnecessary citizenship question to the 2020 Census and recently accepted public comments to inform decision-making.
-Our community spoke up to establish a strong, clear public record that we oppose the addition of a citizenship question, but we support the expansion of the race and ethnicity categories.
-More than 800 individuals and 50 organizations submitted their comments.
-Click here for more information.
+In 2020, the US Census Bureau proposed adding an untested and unnecessary citizenship question to the 2020 Census.
+Our community spoke up to establish a strong, clear public record that we oppose the addition of a citizenship question.
+Our comments also reflected the need to expand the race and ethnicity categories.
+More than 900 individuals and 50 organizations submitted their comments during this vital public comment period.

 All Students Count